 REFLEXOLOGY

-Reflexology works in number ways, firstly by stimulating and opening up various energy channels (meridians) than run through the body.
-Secondly the practitioner will tap into specific organs by applying targeted pressure onto the reflexes on the feet, face or hands.
-The reflex knowledge is gained from the foot, hand and face maps which where produced in the west in the 1920's.
-As the whole body is mapped onto the feet, hands and face reflexology has the potential to tap into the whole body via one area.
-The aim being to restore the natural equilibrium that the body strives to attain, allowing space and time for the body to take steps to restore and repair.
+As the whole body is mapped out, reflexology has the potential to tap into the whole body via one area; feet, face or hands.
+The aim is to restore the natural equilibrium that the body strives to attain, and in doing so allowing space and time for the body to restore and repair.
 It also can be used to gain a more in depth understanding and awareness of certain conditions, through the presentation of unbalanced reflexes.
-Our unique bodies with it's complex systems communicate with each other without words.
-I believe Reflexology has great potential to tap's into this 'internal dialogue' when we give trust and openness to the practise, providing a place where one';s whole being can be seen, cared and attended to.
+Our bodies intricate systems communicate with each other without words, many believe through a complex web of interconnecting fascia.
+I believe Reflexology has great potential to tap into this 'internal dialogue' when we give trust and openness to the practise enabling the many parts of the whole to be seen, cared and attended to.

 What to expect ?